 Before we get started, we’re assuming that you’ve already installed the MonsterInsights plugin and authenticated it with your Google Analytics account.

-To view the report, you just need to go to Insights » Reports in your WordPress dashboard.
+To view your reports, you just need to go to Insights » Reports in your WordPress dashboard.

-With the Plus Level of MonsterInsights, you will get access to the Publishers reporting area.
-This area tells you Top Landing Pages, Top Exit Pages, Top Outbound Links, Top Affiliate Links, Top Download Links, and the demographics of your users.
+In the Publishers Report at Insights » Reports » Publishers, you’ll see Top Landing Pages, Top Exit Pages, Top Outbound Links, Top Affiliate Links, Top Download Links, the demographics of your users and scroll depth.

 Search Console Report